ChakSayantan/Minimal-Universal-MultiQudit-Gate-Sets/README.md

 # Minimal-Universal-MultiQudit-Gate-Sets
-Practically Implementable Minimal Universal Gate Sets for Multi-Qudit Systems with Cryptographic Validation
+The code repository alligns with the research paper titled "Practically Implementable Minimal Universal Gate Sets for Multi-Qudit Systems with Cryptographic Validation".

 ## 1. Introduction